sobhanatar/idempotent/README.md

 ## Purging Idempotent Keys/Hashes

 If you use mysql as the storage, it's important to purge the expired keys/hashes.
-Idempotent's included `idempotent:purge` Artisan command can do this for you.
+Idempotent included `idempotent:purge` Artisan command can do this for you.

 ```bash